-Have you ever had a stressful day and turned to the pantry or fridge to seek out that bag of left over Halloween chocolate or that perfect bowl of icecream?
+Have you ever had a stressful day and turned to the pantry to seek out that bag of chips or candy?

 Have you ever sat in front of the TV and by the end of your show realized that you had finished a whole bag of chips when you had planned to only eat a few?

-Have you felt like it helped you unwind after a long, stressful day?
+Have you felt like food has helped you unwind after a long, stressful day?